 Visitors can also enjoy a variety of food and drink options at the park, including ice cream, cotton candy, popcorn, and hot dogs.

 See Related: Things to Do in Plam Desert, California

 18. Arte Americas

 Address: 1630 Van Ness Avenue, Fresno, CA 93721.

 Arte Americas is the largest non-profit organization in Fresno that is dedicated to promoting Chicano art and culture.
-They have a museum, and an art gallery, in addition to offering classes and workshops.
-Their goal is to provide a space for people to learn about and appreciate Chicano art and culture.
+They have a museum and an art gallery, in addition to offering classes and workshops.
+They aim to provide a space for people to learn about and appreciate Chicano art and culture.

-Arte Americas was founded in 1976 by a group of local artists and community leaders who saw the need for a space where Latino artists could showcase their work and where the community could come together to celebrate their culture.
+Arte Americas was founded in 1976 by a group of local artists and community leaders who saw the need for a space where Latino artists could showcase their work and the community could come together to celebrate their culture.

 Since then, they have become an important hub for the Latino community in Fresno, offering a wide range of programming that includes visual and performing arts, education, and community outreach.